goldjee/BAR-Widgets/README.md

 ## How to build
 Run `scripts/build.bat` if you're on Windows or `scripts/build.sh` for Linux/MacOS.

-Special thanks to @00fast00 for creating luapack.
+Special thanks to @Fast for creating luapack.